atapas/i18n-js-npm/README.md

 let hasBlog = i18n('hasBlog', ...params);
 console.log(hasBlog);

 // Output: 'Tapas has a blog named, greenroots.
-This is on JavaScript.' for en and
+This is on JavaScript.' for English and
 // 'Tapas tiene un blog llamado greenroots.
-Esto está en {JavaScript.' for spanish
+Esto está en {JavaScript.' for Spanish
 ```